Incoherent charge transport in an organic polariton condensate: Evolution of Gaussian fitting parameters with excitation density

-The results above considered the evolution of fitting parameters for a special case where $N_{ex}=N$.
+The results in Sec.~\ref{sec:param-evol-with} discussed the evolution of $\lam_\sigma$ for a special case where $\rho_{ex}=1$.
 Here we discuss how the behavior evolves with changing $\rho_{ex}$.
-Figure~\ref{fig:effpar} shows all three fitting parameters, $p_{\uda}$, ${\wv}_{\uda}$, $\lam_{\uda}$, with $\delta$ and $\wrr$ dependence as in Fig.~\ref{fig:fit}(b), but with each row corresponding to a different excitation density, $\rho_{ex}$.
+Figure~\ref{fig:effpar} shows all three fitting parameters, $p_{\sigma}$, ${\wv}_{\sigma}$, $\lam_{\sigma}$, with $\delta$ and $\wrr$ dependence as in Fig.~\ref{fig:fit}(b), but with each row corresponding to a different excitation density, $\rho_{ex}$.